Jarred Kelenic Player Props: Mariners vs. Athletics

-Jarred Kelenic -- batting .306 with three doubles, three home runs, three walks and six RBI in his past 10 games -- will be in action for the Seattle Mariners against the Oakland Athletics, with JP Sears on the hill, on May 3 at 9:40 PM ET.
+The Seattle Mariners, including Jarred Kelenic (batting .306 in his past 10 games, with three doubles, three home runs, three walks and four RBI), take on starter Drew Rucinski and the Oakland Athletics at Oakland-Alameda County Coliseum, Thursday at 3:37 PM ET.

-In his most recent appearance, he went 1-for-3 with a double and an RBI against the Athletics.
+In his most recent game he had a one-hit showing (1-for-3) against the Athletics.

 Jarred Kelenic Game Info & Props vs. the Athletics